athrvvvv/AppOpener/README.md

 ## AppOpener 👏

-The AppOpener package is the PYPI module which helps in opening any application **without knowing it's absoulute path**.
+The AppOpener package is the python module which helps in opening any application **without knowing it's absoulute path**.
 The module works by making use of <b> App name </b> and <b> App Id </b>

-AppOpener works on python version 3.5 or above 3.5+
+AppOpener works on python version 3.5 or above python version 3.5+

 > **Note**
-> This is version of [AppOpener](https://pypi.org/project/AppOpener), is only functional on windows.
+> AppOpener is only functional on windows.

-Visit official documentation of AppOpener [here](https://AppOpener.readthedocs.io/en/latest/)
+Visit official documentation of AppOpener [here](https://AppOpener.readthedocs.io/en/latest/).

 The latest development version is always available at the [Github](https://github.com/athrvvvv/AppOpener) repository.